fabric/fabric/doc/site/user_guide.md

 useful when naming backup files or the like.

-Beyond these variables, it is common practice (but not required) to set a 'project' variable to the name of your project.
+Beyond these variables, it is common practice (but not required) to set a `project` variable to the name of your project.
 This variable often comes handy in naming build-files, backup-files and deployment directories specific to the project.